GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-90/index.md

 Support for the non-standard `fn.displayName` has been deprecated.
 Use `fn.name` instead.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/d0T9rqp1ASln0kWXE41w.png", alt="Deprecation of non-standard `fn.displayName` support", width="800", height="473" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/oXk5CGKAAPyJIQeecS0I.png", alt="Example usage of displayName", width="800", height="488" %}

 Chrome has traditionally supported the non-standard `fn.displayName` property as a way for developers to control debug names for functions that show up in `error.stack` and in DevTools stack